 *What about non-outerwear items?
 All non-outerwear products are covered by a 1-year manufacturing defect warranty.
 This includes all base layers, t-shirts, hats, and insulating layers such as the Snap Jack, PDX Jack, Pack Jack, Half Jack, etc.

-pay full price, get 1 year of coverage against wear & tear
+Pay full price, get 1 year of wear & tear protection.

 What is it?
 In addition to the TREW Factory Warranty, outerwear* purchased at full price will include coverage on nearly all wear & tear related repairs and replacements for the first year after purchase.

 Who qualifies?
-Our Tried + TREW Coverage applies to any outerwear* purchased after October 1, 2020 at full price from trewgear.com, the TREW PDX store, evo.com, or any evo location.
+Our Tried + TREW Coverage applies to any outerwear* purchased on or after October 8, 2020 at full price from trewgear.com, the TREW PDX store, evo.com, or any evo location.
 Any outerwear purchased at a discount (unless directly specified by TREW team) will not include the Tried + TREW Coverage.

 *non-outerwear items cannot qualify for Tried + TREW coverage.